Davidatlarge/ggTS/README.md

 ### Description

 A TS diagram, Temperature-Salinity-diagram, plots the **potential temperature** of water over **salinity**.
-Many water masses have characteristic shapes in a TS diagram, which is used in physical oceanography to identify water masses and their mixing (see e.g. <https://doi.org/10.1016/S0422-9894(08)71172-3>).
+Many water masses have characteristic shapes in a TS diagram, [which is used in physical oceanography to identify water masses and their mixing.](https://doi.org/10.1016/S0422-9894(08)71172-3)

 This function requires the input of vectors of **potential temperature** and **salinity**.
 The *gws* package is used to calculate potential density for plotting of isopycnals (contours of the same density).
 This calculation requires a **reference pressure**, which defaults to 0, the sea surface.